Uni-Tübingen

 MNU members are critical friends and trusted partners who support each other to enhance quality in all areas of institutional activity.
 The network creates new opportunities for multilateral international collaboration in research and education.
 It enables members to enrich their work by sharing ideas and best practice with trusted peers and to collaborate in areas where collectively they can contribute more than each institution individually.

-After thirteen years of activity, Matariki has become a well-established group of institutions with deep connections and the collective commitment and enthusiasm to go even further.
-Building on its previous success, the Network has recently reviewed and refined its values and guiding principles:
+After fourteen years of activity, Matariki has become a well-established group of institutions with deep connections and the collective commitment and enthusiasm to go even further.
+Building on its previous success, the Network has in 2022 reviewed and refined its values and guiding principles:

 1. Commitment to Transnational Dialogue